iPhone 8 Rumors: Next Generation iPhone To Get Augmented Reality Technology?

-While it is going to be at least seven more months until Apple unveils its next-generation iPhone, every now and then, rumors do keep up popping about the features this new iPhone would come with.
-Considering the fact that 2017 would be the tenth anniversary of the iPhone, many experts believe that the next iPhone might turn out to be something very revolutionary.
-According to BGR, There is also chatter about this iPhone being called the iPhone X – instead of the iPhone 7s or the iPhone 8.
-We will in this article call the next generation iPhone – the iPhone 8 – just to make things easier to understand.
+While it is going to be at least seven more months until Apple unveils its next-generation iPhone, every now and then, rumors do keep popping up about the features this new iPhone will come with.
+Considering the fact that 2017 would be the 10th anniversary of the iPhone, many experts believe that the next iPhone might turn out to be something very revolutionary.
+According to BGR, There is also chatter about this iPhone being called the iPhone X, instead of the iPhone 7s or the iPhone 8.
+For this article, we will refer to it as the next generation iPhone — the iPhone 8 — just to make things easier to understand.
 In the most recent rumor, we have reports coming about the possibility of the iPhone 8 getting a bunch of augmented reality features.

 iPhone 8 Reported To Feature powerful Next-Gen Augmented Reality Tech https://t.co/PqmFegx2ct pic.twitter.com/oDe5TwzzrN